-11.3.3.2 Required Intrinsic Methods
+10.3.3.2 Required Intrinsic Methods

 An SMI-S Server is required to implement a set of intrinsic methods as defined for each profile.
-The intrinsic methods are grouped by "functional profile" as specified in the CIM-XML standard and shown in Table 142.
+SMI-S Servers shall implement intrinsic methods as specified in the "Methods of the Profile" section of each profile.
+The intrinsic methods are: